IBM/ibm-spectrum-lsf-rtm-server/cacti/plugins/syslog/README.md

 ## Important Version 4.0 Release Notes

 In prior releases of Syslog, the Individual Alert Method would send an Email, open a ticket or run a command per line in the Syslog that matches the pattern.
 However, in Syslog Version 4, if you want an alert per Host, you will have to move your Alerts from the `System Level` to the `Host Level` as `System Level` Alerts will generate one command execution for all matching messages.

 ## Installation

-To install the syslog plugin, simply copy the plugin_syslog directory to Cacti's plugins directory and rename it to simply 'syslog'.
+To install the syslog plugin, simply copy the plugin_sylog directory to Cacti's plugins directory and rename it to simply 'syslog'.
 Once you have done this, goto Cacti's Plugin Management page, and Install and Enable the plugin.
 Once this is complete, you can grant users permission to view syslog messages, as